gravitational/teleport/rfd/0191-workload-id-config-ux.md

 3. Implement the IssueWorkloadIdentity RPC without templating or rules evaluation.
 4. Implement rules and template evaluation.
+5. Implement label-based IssueWorkloadIdentity RPC functionality.
-5. Implement changes in `tbot` to support using the IssueWorkloadIdentity RPC.
+6. Implement changes in `tbot` to support using the IssueWorkloadIdentity RPC.
+7. Implement the `tctl workload-identity test` command.

 ## Alternatives